rjdkmr/gmx_clusterByFeatures/docs/commands/distmat.rst

 ``tng`` format.

 Second input trajectory.
-If this trajectory is provided, fluctuations in this trajectory will be calculated with referece to average-distance matrix of first trajectory.
+If this trajectory is provided, fluctuations in this trajectory will be calculated with reference to average-distance matrix of first trajectory.

 ******